vogelito/glacierprotocol/_docs/deposit/generate-cold-storage-data.md

     of Glacier you are using at <https://github.com/GlacierProtocol/GlacierProtocol/releases>.
 2. Execute [Section VI of the Setup Protocol](/docs/setup/quarantined-workspace/) to prepare your quarantined workspace.
-3. Create entropy and private keys to test setup
+3. Test setup of quarantined computers

     Creating an unguessable private key requires
     *entropy* -- random data.
 We'll combine two sources of entropy to generate